 It works well, but I like to up the chicken flavor a bit more by either making an actual stock out of the trimmed bones of a chicken (cooking the chicken that ends up in the soup at the same time), or by doctoring up store-bought low-sodium broth rather than starting with water.

-The spice blend is fairly straightforward: toast dried chili, coriander, cloves, star anise, cinnamon, cardamom, and black pepper, along with some long pepper and some Sichuan peppercorns, then grind it all together.
+The spice blend is fairly straightforward: toast dried chile, coriander, cloves, star anise, cinnamon, cardamom, and black pepper, along with some long pepper and some Sichuan peppercorns, then grind it all together.

 I find that by then blending this mixture with the shrimp paste and sautéeing it in oil before adding the chicken stock, you get a far deeper flavor and a better texture too.